jacechua/unity/README.md

 # unity3D
-Coding and programming objects in 3D environments with the Unity game engine.
+Coding objects in 3D environments with the Unity game engine.